ciderale/kotlin-union-types/README.md

   object C : SealedClass()
 }
 ```
-Some desired requirements are:
+Some desirable properties for an object mapper are:
-* A value that is seralized and deserialized compares equal to the initial value, i.e.
+* (MUST) A value that is serialized and deserialized compares equal to the initial value, i.e.
 `assertThat(deserialize(serialized(value)), equalTo(value))`
-* The amount of boiler plate on such domain classes is kept minimal (ideally none at all)
+* (SHOULD) The amount of boiler plate on such domain classes is kept minimal (ideally none at all)
+* (COULD) The class name ("A", "B", or "C") is used as-is in the json string, without further prefixes.

 ## Issues without custom mapper configuration

 Without a custom configuration of the object mapper, there are several issues:
 * Deserialization of 'kotlin object' creates new instances, ie.
 `assertThat(deserialize(serialized(C)), equalTo(C))` will fail.
+That means, the must property is not fulfilled.
 * Deserialization of a value into `SealedClass` fails because the serialized json value does not contain type information (i.e. is it A, B, or C).

 These issues might be resolvable by annotations on `SealedClass` and the subtypes `A`, `B`, and `C`.
 However, that would be verbose and clutter an otherwise concise domain representation.
-Therefore, we seek a solution that generally applies the necessary adjustments.
+Therefore, we aim for a solution that works that configures the object mapper to work without annotations.

 # Proposed solution for handling sealed cases classes

-We propose a solution based on a single marker interface.
-Besides the configuration of
+This repository presents a solution based on a single marker interface that fulfills the three initially
-the object mapper, only a single interface needs to be added to the main code.
-Sealed
-classes only have to be marked with that interface, thus having minimal boilerplate.
+stated properties.
+The solution has minimal boilerplate and the class naming strategy can be
+configured once and for all case classes.
+Most importantly, it correctly deserializes an previously serialized value.

 The following example demonstrates the solution.
 A fully runnable example is provided
 in `SealedCaseClassesTest`.
 Implementation details and discussion are provided after